stuburger/yafl/README.md

 ## The **Fault** Component

 A Fault is a basic component, but that doesn't make them any less useful!
 In fact you might find yourself rendering quite a few of them!
 Faults are how yafl does validation and they require a small shift in the way you think about form validation.
 While other form libraries do validation using a `validate` prop, yafl doesn't have validators.
-Yup, you read that correctly!
 So, you might be wondering where you provide your validation function.
 Field level validation?
 Async blur/change validation?
 What about a synchronous validate prop on the form?
 Nope, nope and definitely nope.
+Yafl does things a bit differently.
 Check it out:

 ```jsx
 // FaultExample.js